Fire safety at home

 - If you have a fire extinguisher or fire blanket installed, know how to use it.
 You should never throw water on an oil fire as this can cause the fire to spread and increase the risk of injury.

-House Candles
+House candles

 Candles and open flames can create a cosy atmosphere, but they’re also a fire risk if left unattended.